cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Clinic_Syllabus_Spring_2020.md

 **Monday, 3/30:**

-Organizational Risks of Harmful Information - Steve
+Organizational Risks of Harmful Information

 **Wednesday, 4/1:**

-Mitigations for the Risks of Harmful Information - Steve
+Mitigations for the Risks of Harmful Information

 ### **Week 11: Clinic Work**